hex-knight/ia2/README.md

 # ia2
-Repository for IA2 homework and deliveries.
+Repository for IA2 homework and deliveries